sumit9258/React-Question/README.md

 # React + Vite

+# React Assignment

+This project contains answers to 5 beginner React questions.

+## How to run
+Just open the HTML files in a browser OR run using a tool like CodeSandbox or VS Code with Live Server.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: